Reduced density matrix approach to one-dimensional ultracold bosonic systems

 In Fig.~\ref{figure:ground_state_energy} we plot the ground state energy $\mathcal{E}/N$ of the system as a function of the interaction strength $\beta$ for a range of boson numbers, $N=2,10,10^2,10^3,$ and $10^4$.
 In each case of $N$ and $\beta$ the scattering length $a_s$ can be determined, noting that $\gamma=10$.
 The results show the excellent agreement between the 2-RDM methodology and the analytic Busch solution, demonstrating the expected plateau of the energy in the limit that $\beta$ is large.
 Moreover, the 2-RDM aligns with the 1D GPE for small interaction strengths, yet agrees with the far more accurate 1D NPSE as the interactions become larger for $N=10^2$ to $10^4$ bosons.
 The intermediate case of $N=10$ bosons demonstrates the capacity of the 2-RDM method to capture the energy in the intermediate particle number regime.

 Fig.~\ref{figure:ground_state_energy} demonstrates the universality of the 2-RDM method in describing systems of particles from $N=2$ to $N=10^4$.
 Moreover, it allows us to identify the regime in which mean-field approaches become accurate.
-For example, the mean-field approach is poor at approximating the ground-state for a moderate, $N\sim 10$, number of bosons yet, in the case where $N\ge 100$, the mean-field regime, particularly when modelled by the 1D NPSE, agree with the results derived from 2-RDM calculations.
+For example, for $\beta >1$, the mean-field approach is poor at approximating the ground-state energy for a moderate number of bosons ($N\sim 10$) yet, when $N\ge 100$ the mean-field results, particularly when modelled by the 1D NPSE, agree with the results derived from 2-RDM calculations.
 It is noted further that the 2-RDM results, spanning the few- to many-boson regime are achieved with $20$ basis functions.
 A larger basis set would result in higher accuracy of the results, yet the applicability of the 2-RDM method is clearly adequately demonstrated in our basis set.
 This is consistent with results, with similarly sized basis sets, which have have been obtained for a bosonic system with harmonic interactions \cite{Gidofalvi2004}.

 In Fig.~\ref{figure:ground_state_energy_tonks} we also demonstrate the capacity of the 2-RDM methodology to capture the complex attributes of systems with strong interactions.
-We consider a gas of five bosons and also consider the limit of a TG gas where the harmonic trapping is included in the Hamiltonian), i.e., our system in the case that $g_{\mathsf{1D}},\beta\to\infty$.
+We consider a gas of five bosons and also consider the limit of a TG gas where the harmonic trapping is included in the Hamiltonian, corresponding to our system in the case that $g_{\mathsf{1D}},\beta\to\infty$.